History of rugby union matches between Ireland and Italy

 The History of rugby union matches between Ireland and Italy dates back to New Year's Eve 1988 when Ireland defeated Italy in a tour test match, 31–15.
 Ireland have dominated the meetings, with the Italians having achieved only four victories.
-The teams' most recent meeting was in the 2025 Six Nations Championship in Rome, where Ireland won 17–22.
+The teams' most recent meeting was in the 2026 Six Nations Championship in Dublin, where Ireland won 20–13.